i-namekawa/TopSideMonitor/Readme.md

   Tracking

     1. Open a video file from Menu File -> Open or just drag and drop it.
-    2. Register a fish name (eg. Fish01) and `Register fish/Save` and choose it from the pull down menu on right.
+    2. Register a fish name (eg. Fish01) and press `Register fish/Save` button and choose this fish from the pull down menu on right.
 You can use `Remove` button to remove the wrong entry.
     3. Set ROI for TopView by adjusting parameters starting with TV (Topleft x1,y1; Bottomright x2,y2).
     4. Set 6 parameters for Side View starting with SV (Topleft x1,y1; Bottomright x2,y2; outside corner of the other wall x3,y3).
     5. Set TV/SV noise blob size in pixels.
 Anything below this size will be discarded as noise blobs.
-    6. Clock on `InflowTubes` and click a point inside Top View ROI and a point inside Side View ROI.
+    6. Click on `InflowTubes` and click a point inside Top View ROI and a point inside Side View ROI.
 This defines a point of interest to measure distance from fish.
     7. Click on `TopView ring` or `SideView ring` and draw a polygon around the feeding circle (8 points).
-    8. (Option) TV ROI Head can rotate the Top View ROI if needed.
+    8. (Optional) TV ROI Head can rotate the Top View ROI if needed.
     9. If more than one fish is in the video, you can repeat 2 and 8 to regisrer more.
+    10. Set MOG parameters: history, nmixtures, backgroundRatio, noiseSigma, learningRate (c.f. [opencv doc](https://docs.opencv.org/2.4/modules/video/doc/motion_analysis_and_object_tracking.html#backgroundsubtractormog))
     10. Press `Play/Track` to start tracking.
     11. Press `Register fish/Save` when tracking is done.